JULIUS ZIZ

 Instagram / Facebook

-The Film Gallery is pleased to present Just...Songs, the first solo exhibition at the gallery by Lithuanian artist and filmmaker Julius Ziz, featuring two recent projects: War Doodles, a film made in collaboration with artist Aga Ousseinov, and Songs, a series of collage-boxes created especially for this exhibition.
+The Film Gallery is pleased to present Just...Songs, the first solo exhibition at the gallery by New-York Lithuanian artist and filmmaker Julius Ziz.
+The exhibition brings together two recent projects: War Doodles (2025), a film made in collaboration with artist Aga Ousseinov, and Songs, a series of collage-boxes specially made for the occasion.
+Exceptionally, a third work completes the exhibition: And the Pig Was Born (2000), "a tour-de-force montage film with the spirit of Vigo and Buñuel hovering over it," as stated by Jonas Mekas, and it will be screened throughout the exhibition.

 And yes, Dear Friends, Paradise not yet lost!